Certified Hot Tub Technician (CHTT℠) - Complete Course

 Certified Hot Tub Technician (CHTT)

-After completing this course the student will have gained a wide body of practical knowledge on servicing and troubleshooting factory built portable hot tubs regardless of brand; mastered the essentials of hot tub water chemistry, electrical systems, circulation and filtration; and learned tips and tricks for basic repairs to interior surfaces.
+After completing this course, the student will have gained a wide body of practical knowledge on servicing and troubleshooting factory-built portable hot tubs regardless of brand; mastered the essentials of hot tub water chemistry, electrical systems, circulation, and filtration; and learned tips and tricks for basic repairs to interior surfaces.
 The Certified Hot Tub Technician program covers the essentials of servicing portable hot tubs, and equipment repair and replacement.
-Instruction is given by industry experts, based upon the APSP Hot Tub Technician Manual and Workbook.
+Instruction is given by industry experts, based upon the PHTA Hot Tub Technician Manual and Workbook.
 Upon completion of the training program, you will be eligible to take the CHTT exam.
 There are no experience requirements; new employees are eligible.

-The registration fee includes the APSP Certified Hot Tub Technician Manual and Workbook.
+The registration fee includes the PHTA Certified Hot Tub Technician Manual and Workbook.

-Target Audience: Individuals in the service Industry who service and repair portable hot tubs.
-Taking this class makes you eligible to take the APSP CHTT test to become a CHTT Certified Hot Tub Technician®.
+Target Audience: Individuals in the service industry who service and repair portable hot tubs.
+Taking this class makes you eligible to take the PHTA CHTT test to become a CHTT (Certified Hot Tub Technician®).
 There are no experience requirements; new employees are eligible.
 24 CEUs are earned after successfully completing this course.

 How You Will Benefit:

-- Become eligible to sit for the Certified Hot Tub Technician (CHTT) exam.
+- Become eligible to sit for the CHTT exam.

 - Earn 24 CEUs.